sc0ttj/component/README.md

 - Easy setup, zero dependencies
 - 2.1kb, minified and gzipped
-- Simple syntax, easy to use, easy to learn:
+- Simple syntax, quick to learn, **easy to use**:
-  - plain, vanilla JavaScript only
+  - plain JavaScript only
   - no compilation or build tools needed
   - no virtual DOM or JSX needed
   - should work with any test suite
 - Works **client-side**, in browsers:
-  - add your component to the page as you would a normal Element
-  - auto re-render on state change, using `requestAnimationFrame` and DOM-diffing
+  - auto re-render on state change
+  - good (re)rendering/animation performance at 60fps, using `requestAnimationFrame`
   - DOM diffing uses real DOM Nodes (not VDOM)
-    - all DOM reads/writes performed inside a debounced `requestAnimationFrame`
-    - good (re)rendering/animation performance at 60fps
 - Works **server-side**, in Node:
   - render your components as strings (HTML, stringified JSON)
   - render your components as data (JS objects or JSON)
-- Includes a useful list of **optional add-ons**:
-  - `validator`: validate states against a schema (like a simple PropTypes)
-  - `html`/`htmel`: simpler, more powerful Template Literals (like a simple JSX)
-  - `emitter`: an event emitter, for sharing updates between components
-  - `storage`: enables persistent states (between page refreshes, etc)
-  - `tweenState`: animate from one state to the next
-- Supports **"middleware"** functions:
-  - easily customise a components setState and re-render behaviour
-- Easy component CSS styling:
-  - Automatic "scoping"/prefixing of your component CSS (_optional_)
-  - Re-render styles on component CSS change (_optional_)
-- Easy state management:
+- Easy **state management**:
   - define "actions" to easily update the state in specific ways
-  - a log of all state history can be kept, for debugging (_optional_):
+  - log all states in a history, for debugging (_optional_):
     - rewind or fast-forward to any point in the state history
     - save/load current or any previous state as "snapshots"
+- Easy CSS **component styling**:
+  - Automatic "scoping"/prefixing of your component CSS (_optional_)
+  - Re-render styles on component CSS change (_optional_)
+- Supports **"middleware"** functions:
+  - easily customise a components setState and re-render behaviour
+- Supports **nested components**
+  - embed components in the "views" of other components
+  - supports various methods and syntaxes
+- Works with these **optional add-ons**:
+  - `validator`: validate states against a schema (_like a simple PropTypes_)
+  - `html`/`htmel`: simpler, more powerful Template Literals (_like a simple JSX_)
-- Nested components
+  - `emitter`: an event emitter - share updates between components
-- ...and more
+  - `storage`: enables persistent states (between page refreshes, etc)
+  - `tweenState`: animate nicely from one state to the next

+---

 ## Quickstart

-Here's some quick examples to demo how it all looks:
+Here's some quick examples to demo how it all looks, generally:

 ### "Counter" app